Campbell's theorem (probability): Neuroscience

+where $\overline{a^i}$ are the raw moments of the distribution of $a$.

 Generalizations

 For general point processes, other more general versions of Campbell's theorem exist depending on the nature of the random sum and in particular the function being summed over the point process.

 Functions of multiple points

 If the function is a function of more than one point of the point process, the moment measures or factorial moment measures of the point process are needed, which can be compared to moments and factorial of random variables.
 The type of measure needed depends on whether the points of the point process in the random sum are need to be distinct or may repeat.

 Repeating points

 Moment measures are used when points are allowed to repeat.

 Distinct points

 Factorial moment measures are used when points are not allowed to repeat, hence points are distinct.

 Functions of points and the point process

 For general point processes, Campbell's theorem is only for sums of functions of a single point of the point process.
 To calculate the sum of a function of a single point as well as the entire point process, then generalized Campbell's theorems are required using the Palm distribution of the point process, which is based on the branch of probability known as Palm theory or Palm calculus.